mitodl/ims_lti_py/README.md

 Python port of the useful [ims-lti](https://github.com/instructure/ims-lti) Ruby library.
 Makes integrating with LTI pretty easy.

+## Archived

+This repository has been archived.
+If you are looking for a Python library for LTI, we recommend https://github.com/mitodl/pylti

 ## Installation

 The easiest way to get the most recent stable build is to grab from the cheeseshop: